KColangelo/Double-ML-Continuous-Treatment/README.md

 choice of c for the initial bandwidth computation, and whether the estimated optimal bandwidth was used for the computation.
-For example: emp_app_lasso_c3_L5_hstar.xlsx means this is the estimates for the empirical application (emp_app) for lasso, with c=3 for the initial rule of thumb bandwidth chocie, and L=5, where the estimates use the estimated hstar.
+For example: emp_app_lasso_c3_L5_hstar.xlsx means this is the estimates for the empirical application (emp_app) for lasso, with c=3 for the initial rule of thumb bandwidth choice, and L=5, where the estimates use the estimated hstar.
 The estimates for the initial rule of thumb bandwidth choice are not used except for the purpose of estimating h_star.
 But the estimates are stored nonetheless.